shiren/shiren.github.io/about.md

 title: About
 permalink: /about/
 ---
-music & sw development hybrid
+music & sw developer hybrid